jeonghanlee/VisualDCT/README.md

 VisualDCT is a [Maven](https://maven.apache.org/) project.
 Any recent Java IDE should be able to open and compile it.
-VisualDCT is known to compile using Java 8 and Java 10.
+VisualDCT requires Java 7 and is known to compile using Java 8, 11 and 16.

 Apart from the default lifecycle, two additional Maven goals are useful: